Mystery Fun House: Starbase Omega

-Starbase Omega was a laser tag facility.
+Starbase Omega was a laser tag facility added in the late 1980s.
 Each player was equipped with a reflective target badge, a battery belt pack, and a "laser" gun.
 To get to Starbase Omega, patrons sat on a transporter that simulated a ride to the planet.
 Once on the planet—a large, dark room with extra-bouncy carpets and a hovering spaceship—players shot light beams at other players, trying to hit their reflective badges.

 Mystery Mini Golf / Jurassic Putt

 Originally called Mystery Mini Golf, Jurassic Putt was an 18-hole, dinosaur-themed miniature golf course that included a dark building for one of the holes.

-Mystery Fun House Pizza and show
+Mystery Fun House Arcade & Restaurant

-In MFH's later days, a pizza parlor was added that featured an animatronic show in the style of ShowBiz Pizza and Chuck E. Cheese's.
+In the mid-1980s, a restaurant and arcade were added to the Mystery Fun House.
+An animatronic show, The WizBangs, were a set of retrofitted Chuck E. Cheese's Pizza Time Theatre animatronics located above the restaurant's ordering counter.
+The King, a 9-foot tall lion who impersonated Elvis Presley, was another Pizza Time Theatre animatronic that had been acquired by MFH and installed to the left of the restaurant's ordering counter (adjacent to the WizBangs).
+Sally Industries supplied the controller equipment and programming for the WizBangs in conjunction with David "Billy Bob" Irvin, the former senior artist and creative designer of Creative Engineering.

-Movies
+Filming

-Two movies were filmed at the Mystery Fun House: the birthday scene of Parenthood (1989), and most of Night Terror (2002).
+Two movies were filmed at the Mystery Fun House: the birthday scene of Parenthood (1989), and most of the horror film Night Terror (2002).